rahulgoraksha/robocare/README.md

 # Development of Healthcare Robot for Patient Vital Monitoring System

 🤖 Welcome to the Social Robot Health Monitoring System project! 🏥

 ## Overview

-The "Social Robot Health Monitoring System" is an innovative project aimed at creating an intelligent health monitoring robot.
+The "Development of Healthcare Robot for Patient Vital Monitoring System" is an innovative project aimed at creating an intelligent health monitoring robot.
 It leverages cutting-edge technology to provide comprehensive health monitoring in social settings.

 ## Purpose